joshwlewis/validates_by_schema/README.md

 # Validates By Schema (validates_by_schema)
+### For Rails and ActiveRecord

-Validate from your database schema.
-Keep your code DRY.
-Automatic validations based on your database column type and limits.
+Automatic validation based on your database schema column types and limits.
+Keep your code DRY by inferring column validations from table properties!

 ## Usage